system76/docs/_articles/system76-software.md

 ### System76 DKMS

-This package is needed for the keyboard backlight key combos to work on Closed Firmware systems:
+This package is needed for hotkeys and fan(s) on Closed Firmware systems:

 ```bash
 git clone https://aur.archlinux.org/system76-dkms.git